What is Forced Degradation?

 Why flow chemistry for forced degradation?

-The ability of the AFRICA system to test a number of different materials (by using the reagent addition system), together with online analytics (using the HPLC system) means that rapid screening of temperature exposure based degradation studies are easily performed.
+The ability of the Asia system to test a number of different materials (by using the reagent addition system), together with online analytics (using the HPLC system) means that rapid screening of temperature exposure based degradation studies is easily performed.

-Addition of secondary materials (such as acids and bases) to the flow stream allows additional stresses to be included in the study.
-The solid phase columns give rise to the additional possibility of investigation of packing material effects on the substrate.
+The addition of secondary materials (such as acids and bases) to the flow stream allows additional stresses to be included in the study.
+The solid phase columns give rise to the additional possibility of an investigation of packing material effects on the substrate.